Wages and labour costs

 Net earnings and tax burden

 Information relating to the tax wedge measures the burden of tax and social security contributions relative to labour cost – within Figure 5 this information is provided in relation to low wage earners.
-The tax wedge for the EU-27 was 39.6 % in 2012.
-The highest tax burdens on low wage earners in 2012 were recorded in Belgium, Hungary, France, Germany, Italy, Austria, Romania, Latvia and Sweden (all above 40 %).
-On the other hand, the lowest tax burdens for low wage earners were recorded in Cyprus (11.9 %, in 2007) and Malta (18.6 % in 2011); Ireland, the United Kingdom and Luxembourg were the only Member States to report a tax burden for low wage earners less than 30 %.
+The tax wedge for the EU-27 was 39.6 % in 2011.
+The highest tax burdens on low wage earners in 2012 were recorded in Belgium, Hungary, France, Germany, Italy, Austria, Romania (2011), Latvia (2011) and Sweden (all above 40.0 %).
+On the other hand, the lowest tax burdens for low wage earners were recorded in Cyprus (11.9 %, in 2007) and Malta (18.6 % in 2011); Ireland, the United Kingdom and Luxembourg were the only Member States to report a tax burden for low wage earners that was less than 30.0 %.

-Among the EU Member States, there was no distinct pattern to the development of the tax wedge for low wage earners over the period from 2005 to 2011 (see Table 2) – with the tax burden rising in 15 Member States and falling in 12.
-The largest reductions were recorded in the Netherlands and Sweden with a drop of 8.5 percentage points and 5.9 percentage points respectively.
-On the other hand, the tax wedge rose at a relatively fast pace in France (up by 5.1 percentage points), while there were increases of between 1 and 3 percentage points in Greece, Italy, Latvia, Hungary, Portugal, Romania and Slovakia.
+Among the EU Member States, there was no distinct pattern to the development of the tax wedge for low wage earners over the period from 2006 to 2011 (see Table 2) — with the tax burden rising in 12 Member States, falling in 10 and remaining unchanged in four.
+The largest reductions were recorded in Sweden and Poland with a drop of 5.2 percentage points and 4.4 percentage points respectively.
+On the other hand, the tax wedge rose at a relatively fast pace in Bulgaria (up by 2.1 percentage points) and Italy (2.0 percentage points), while there were increases in the range of 1.9 to 1.0 percentage points in Hungary, Latvia, Romania, Estonia, Greece and France.

 The other three indicators presented in Table 2 provide information on the proportion of gross earnings that is ‘taxed away’ (higher tax rates and social security contributions and/or reduction or loss of benefits) when people return to employment or move from lower to higher incomes.
-The overall figures for the EU-27 show that there was a slight decrease between 2005 and 2011 in the incentive for low wage earners to seek higher incomes, as a higher proportion of their earnings would be ‘taxed away’; there was no change between 2005 and 2011 in the proportion of earnings that would be ‘taxed away’ when an unemployed person moved into employment.
+The overall figures for the EU-27 show that there was a slight increase between 2006 and 2011 in the incentive for low wage earners who were married (one earner) with children to seek higher incomes, as a lower proportion of their earnings would be ‘taxed away’; there was no change in the proportion of earnings that would be ‘taxed away’ when a single person without children earned a higher income.
+The proportion of income ‘taxed away’ when an unemployed person moved into employment also fell slightly between 2006 and 2011.

 Average hourly labour costs (see Figure 6) and the structure of labour costs (see Figure 7) varied widely across the EU Member States in 2012.
-Hourly labour costs in the business economy ranged from EUR 38.44 in Denmark, EUR 37.70 in Belgium and EUR 41.9 in Sweden, to EUR 3.7 in Bulgaria.
+Hourly labour costs in the business economy ranged from EUR 41.90 in Sweden, EUR 40.50 in Belgium and EUR 39.20 in Denmark, to EUR 3.70 in Bulgaria.
 Note that these figures cover not only wages and salaries (gross earnings) as well as social contributions paid by the employer but also vocational training costs, taxes and other expenditure paid by the employer less subsidies received by the enterprise.

 As shown in Figure 7, there were also significant differences within the distribution of labour costs (wages and salaries vis-à-vis employers' social contributions and other labour costs paid by the employer).
-Malta had the highest proportion of labour costs allocated to wages and salaries (90.8 %), well ahead of the next highest share in Denmark (87.2 %).
+Malta had the highest proportion of labour costs allocated to wages and salaries (91.1 %), well ahead of the next highest share in Denmark (87.2 %).
 At the other end of the ranking, Sweden, France and Belgium all reported just over two thirds of total labour costs attributed to wages and salaries.
-Consequently, these three countries recorded the highest share (of total) labour costs allocated to employers' social contributions and other labour costs paid by employer, at around one third (33 %).
+Consequently, these three countries recorded the highest share (of total) labour costs allocated to employers' social contributions and other labour costs paid by employers, at more than 30.0 %.

 Data sources and availability

-Data on median earnings are based on gross hourly earnings, and represent the median earnings of all employees (full-time and part-time excluding apprentices) working in enterprises with ten or more employees and in all sectors of the economy except agriculture, fishing, public administration, private households and extra-territorial organisations.
-Low-wage earners are those employees that earn less than two thirds of the national median gross hourly earnings.
+Data on median earnings are based on gross hourly earnings, and represent the median earnings of all employees (full-time and part-time, but excluding apprentices) working in enterprises with 10 or more employees and in all sectors of the economy except agriculture, fishing, public administration, private households and extra-territorial organisations.
+Low wage earners are those employees that earn less than two thirds of the national median gross hourly earnings.

 Gender pay gap